-- (a) You must allow us and our authorised representatives safe and unhindered access to your premises for the purposes of (where relevant): - reading, testing, maintaining, inspecting or altering any metering installation at the premises; and - (ii) calculating or measuring energy supplied or taken at the premises; and - (iii) checking the accuracy of metered consumption at the premises; and

-- (iv) replacing meters. - (b) We will use our best endeavours to ensure that a meter reading is carried out as frequently as is needed to prepare your bills, consistently with the metering rules and in any event at least once every 12 months. - (c) If we or our representatives seek access to the premises under paragraph (a), we will: - (i) comply with all relevant requirements under the energy laws; and - (ii) carry or wear official identification; and - (iii) show the identification if requested. - (d) If we propose to replace your electricity meter, we must give you a notice in accordance with the Rules.
+- (a) You must allow us and our authorised representatives safe and unhindered access to your premises for the purposes of (where relevant): - (i) reading, testing, maintaining, inspecting or altering any metering installation at the premises; and - (ii) calculating or measuring energy supplied or taken at the premises; and - (iii) checking the accuracy of metered consumption at the premises; and - (iv) replacing meters. - (b) We will use our best endeavours to ensure that a meter reading is carried out as frequently as is needed to prepare your bills, consistently with the metering rules and in any event at least once every 12 months. - (c) If we or our representatives seek access to the premises under paragraph (a), we will: - (i) comply with all relevant requirements under the energy laws; and - (ii) carry or wear official identification; and - (iii) show the identification if requested. - (d) If we propose to replace your electricity meter we must give you a notice with the right to elect not to have your meter replaced unless: - your meter is faulty or sample testing indicates it may become faulty; or - (ii) you have requested or agreed to the replacement of your meter.